Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure: Experimental considerations

-{\it Experimental considerations -- } As a reference, we consider a MoSe$_2$-WSe$_2$ system \cite{Rivera2015,Rivera2016,Jauregui2019,Zhang2019,Liu2021,Brotons2021} with $d=8$nm and $L_z=8.6$nm, see Fig. \ref{subfig:TMD}, for which we obtain a trimer binding energy $E_B = 0.44$meV, a QPT at $n_c = 2.27 \times 10^9$cm$^{-2}$, and $T_c = 0.017$K for the TSF-Normal transition at $n_1 = 2.1 \times 10^9$cm$^{-2}$.
-We find that for fixed $L_z/d$, $E_B$ changes little with $d$ in the range $5-10$nm, see \cite{suppmat}.
+As a reference, we consider a MoSe$_2$-WSe$_2$ system \cite{Rivera2015,Rivera2016,Jauregui2019,Zhang2019,Liu2021,Brotons2021} with $d=8$ nm and $L_z=8.6$ nm, see Fig. \ref{subfig:TMD}.
+We obtain a trimer binding energy $E_B = 0.44$ meV and an average trimer radius of 30 nm.
+We note that a calculation for a MoS$_2$-WS$_2$ bilayer with $d=8$ nm predicts an interlayer exciton with an approximate binding energy of 75 meV and a radius of 6 nm \cite{Peeters}.
+The significant size difference between the trimer and its constituent excitons justifies treating the latter as point particles at the relevant length scales.
+This statement holds true also since our calculation for the same system yields a QPT at $n_c = 2.27 \times 10^9$ cm$^{-2}$, and $T_c = 0.017$ K for the TSF-Normal transition at $n_1 = 2.1 \times 10^9$ cm$^{-2}$, corresponding to an inter-trimer distance of about 210 nm.

+We find that for fixed $L_z/d$, $E_B$ changes little with $d$ in the range $5-10$ nm, see Appendix \ref{app:boundstate}.
 Within this range, the location of the TSF-2SF QPT is governed by the size of the trimers and not by their binding energy, leading to $n_c\sim 1/L_z^2$.
-Therefore, we can estimate for a system with $d=5$nm and $L_z=6$nm that $E_B\simeq 0.3$meV and $n_c\simeq 4\times10^9$cm$^{-2}$.
+Therefore, we can estimate for a system with $d=5$ nm and $L_z=6$ nm that $E_B\simeq 0.3$ meV and $n_c\simeq 4\times10^9$ cm$^{-2}$.
 For fixed $d$, both $E_B$ and $n_c$ are increasing functions of $d/L_z$.
 Thus, in order to maximize $E_B$ and $n_c$ (and with it $T_c$ of the TSF-Normal transition) it is preferable to make $L_z$ as small as possible.

-We note that unlike the case of a pair of similarly oriented bilayers \cite{Zimmerman_2022}, where decreasing $L_z$ can lead electrons and holes in the inner layers to either form dipoles or recombine, such a problem does not occur in the anti-parallel configuration considered here.
+Interlayer excitons in TMD heterostructures are generated via optical excitation of intralayer excitons, followed by charge transfer between layers due to their inherent (type-II) band alignment \cite{Paik_24}.
+The significant spatial separation between the electron and hole within these interlayer excitons grants them very long lifetimes, on the order of 10 ns \cite{Calman2018}, much longer than the typical lifetime of intralayer excitons, which is of the order of 10 ps \cite{Wang-review}.
+Consequently, one can isolate the physics associated with the interlayer excitons by introducing a time delay between the optical excitation and the subsequent detection measurement.
+Furthermore, direct and interlayer excitons are energetically separated by hundreds of meV, making them readily distinguishable in the light emission spectrum \cite{Calman2018}.

+The spatial separation granting interlayer excitons their long lifetimes can also impede their recombination and their subsequent optical detection due to the requirement for charge tunneling.
+Nonetheless, such excitons have been observed in a TMD heterostructure with a 1 nm hBN spacer \cite{Calman2018}.
+In this case, direct tunneling would be prohibitively slow, suggesting that tunneling instead proceeds via intermediate defect levels within the hBN spacer.
+Therefore, we propose facilitating tunneling at even larger separations by intentionally doping the hBN spacers with impurities \cite{hBN-impurities}.
+This approach is supported by a recent demonstration of defect-assisted tunneling through a 4 nm thick carbon-doped hBN barrier \cite{Seo2024}.
+Another option is to form a superlattice of hBN and TMD layers, where the latter act as a stack of effective "defect" states through which tunneling may progress.